 They would also be yummy with blueberries or chopped strawberries, but you would have to be careful to not exceed the serving size for fruit.
 During elimination, it is recommended to stick to just 1 serving of fruit per meal/snack.
 Since I have finished reintroduction, I know that I can personally tolerate more than 1 serving of fruit per sitting (one of the many perks of doing reintroduction).
 If you are struggling with reintroduction, I would recommend you contact a FODMAP dietitian.

-I am lucky that my office is in a beautiful pilates studio, and I am able to attend their classes.
 These cookies are also a good option for a pre- or post-workout snack!
 If you are really trying to build muscle, you could eat one along with a good source of protein (for example a glass of low FODMAP milk).

 Note: Monash has updated the FODMAP serving sizes for bananas.
 Unripe bananas (no brown spots) are low FODMAP at 1 medium banana (100g).
 Ripe bananas (brown spots) are low FODMAP only at 1/3 medium banana.
 If you use an unripe banana for this recipe the safe serving size is 3 large cookies.
 If you use ripe banana the safe serving size is 1 large cookie.
 I have made this recipe using unripe and ripe bananas and both taste great!